qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The common way of avoiding mutation is **mutate-by-recreate**: All data is immutable.
 When you want to mutate something, you create a new version of it.
 Just like in pure functional language (e.g. Haskell).

 Unfortunately, **mutate-by-recreate is also contagious**: if you recreated a new version of a child, you need to also recreate a new version of parent that holds the new child, and parent's parent, and so on.
-In functional languages there are abstractions like [lens](https://hackage.haskell.org/package/lens) to make this kind of cascade-recreate simpler.
+In functional languages there are abstractions like [lens](https://hackage.haskell.org/package/lens) to make this kind of cascade-recreate more convenient.

 Mutate-by-recreate can be useful for cases like:

-- Safely sharing data in multithreading (related: Read-copy-update(RCU), copy-on-write (COW))
+- Safely sharing data in multithreading (read-copy-update(RCU), copy-on-write (COW))
 - Take snapshot and rollback efficiently

 Mutate-by-recreate can be optimized by sharing unchanged sub-structures.
 See also: [Persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).

 Another solution is to **treat mutation as data**.
-When you want to mutate something, you **append a mutation command into command queue**.
+To mutate something, **append a mutation command into command queue**.
 Then execute the mutation commands at once.
 (Note that command should not indirectly borrow base data.)

 - In the process of creating new commands, it only do immutable borrow to base data, and only one mutable borrow to the command queue.
 - When executing the commands, it only do one mutable borrow to base data at a time.

-What if I want to read the latest state before execute the commands in queue?
-Then you need to inspect both the command queue and base data to get latest state ([LSM tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) does similar things).
+What if I need the latest state before executing the commands in queue?
+Then inspect both the command queue and base data to get latest state ([LSM tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) does similar things).
+This seems inconvenient, but can be often avoided by turning it into multiple stages, each stage only sees result of previous stage.

 Treating mutation as data also has other benefits:

 - The mutation can be serialized, and sent via network or saved to disk.
 - The mutation can be inspected for debugging and logging.
 - You can post-process the command list, such as sorting, filtering.
 If the data is sharded, the mutation command can dispatch to specific shard.
 - In distributed system, there is a log (command list) that's synchronized between nodes using a consensus protocol (like Raft).
-And the log is source-of-truth: the mutable state is completely derived from the log (and previous state checkpoints).
+The log is source-of-truth: the mutable state is completely derived from the log (and previous state checkpoints).
 - The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).

 The previous code rewritten using deferred mutation: